-Covid-19 Has Made Lasting Powers Of Attorney More Important16th Nov 2020
+Covid-19 Has Made Lasting Powers Of Attorney More Important23rd Nov 2021

-This is a worrying time for everyone.
-Especially if you are caring for loved ones who are struggling to cope during lockdown.
+This continues to be a worrying time for everyone.
+Especially if you are caring for vulnerable loved ones.

 Now they need your help more than ever.
 They need care and support; someone to help them overcome life’s day-to-day challenges.

-Putting a lasting power of attorney in place can help you look after them if they can’t leave the house due to shielding or lockdown.
+Putting a lasting power of attorney in place can help you look after them if they can’t leave the house due to shielding or if we were to have another lockdown.
 So you can take better care of them – giving you and your family peace of mind.